dinachoir/business-performance/README.md

 ## Data Analysis
 ### Annual Customer Activity Growth
-   * Since the year of 2016 data only consisted of 3 months, the difference of number of new customers between 2016 and 2017 is so high.
    * Relatively customer acquisition is increasing every year.
    * The average monthly active users is increasing every year.
    * Order only made by new customers, therefore there is no repeated customer made another order.
 This means customer retention is really poor.
    * In average, customers only did one order each year.

 ### Annual Product Category Quality
-   * Since the year of 2016 data only consisted of 3 months, the difference of total revenue and total canceled orders between 2016 and 2017 becomes very high.
    * Relatively total revenue and total canceled order are increasing each year.
    * Product category that generated the highest revenue is different each year.
 This could be influenced by the current trend.
    * Health & beauty is a product category that generated the highest revenue, which contributed around 10% of the total revenue in 2018.